dzaust/garnet_diffusion/README.md

 The results will be written to a VTK file, which can be processed using ParaView.

 # Compile the Program (CMake Required)
-If any functionality in the source code has been added or modified, the program must be recompiled.
+If any functionality in the source code has been added or modified, the code should be recompiled.
 In the terminal, execute the following commands:

     cd path/to/the/code